East Asian Languages & Cultures

 The department reserves the right to place a new student in the language course for which she seems best prepared regardless of the number of units she has offered for admission.

-Information about all classes and the curriculum can be found on the Courses Page Specific to East Asian Literatures and Languages.
+Information about all classes and the curriculum can be found on the Courses Page Specific to East Asian Literatures and Cultures.

-Goals for all students taking East Asian Languages and Literature Courses
+Goals for all students taking East Asian Languages and Cultures Courses

 The Chinese, Japanese and Korean Programs share the goal of increasing students' grasp of the languages and cultures of East Asia.
 The goal for all students is to develop increased fluency in reading, writing, speaking and listening at the lower levels, and in Chinese and Japanese, to build up analytical skills in the literature and culture classes.